 The other key component is that each request uses one of four main “verbs” – GET, POST, PUT, and DELETE.
 These days, you almost only see GET and POST requests (even if you’re trying to do a delete of something they usually fake it using a POST request), but it’s important to understand the difference between the verbs.

-REST is a term that you’ll see coming up again and again because it’s a very powerful idea.
+REST (short for Representational state transfer) is a term that you’ll see coming up again and again because it’s a very powerful idea.
 It basically says that there are really only 7 different types of things that you usually want to do to an individual resource via the web and you can do them by mixing and matching the HTTP verbs we just covered.
 A “resource” usually means a “thing” in your database or a data model.
 In this case, we’ll assume that resource is a blog Post model that you’ve set up:

 The highlighted words correspond to standard Rails controller actions!